 Open banking revolutionizes digital payment technologies by allowing third-party financial service providers to access customer banking data through secure APIs.
 It empowers businesses and consumers with greater transparency, choice, and flexibility in financial transactions.

-What are the challenges related with adopting digital payment technologies?
+What are the challenges related to adopting digital payment technologies?

 What is the future of digital payment technologies?